victortp/auto-bombcrypto/docs/en.md

 - You have the latest `Python` version installed ([download](https://www.python.org/downloads/))
 - You know how to use the `command prompt / terminal`
-- Install the package `scrot` if you use unix system:
+- Installed the package `scrot` if you use unix system:

 ```
 sudo apt install scrot